Best Stability / Physio / Balance / Swiss Ball Review

 q: How big should my swiss ball be?

-There are many sizes of swiss balls to choose from, and it's easy to get confused if you don't know what you're looking for.
+There are many sizes of swiss ball to choose from, and it's easy to get confused if you don't know what you're looking for.
 Actually, the size of the ball you're going to get will depend on how tall you are!
 A short person should go for extra small or small balls, and the taller you are, the bigger your ball needs to be.
 This is because you won't be able to maintain proper form if the swiss ball is too big or too small for you.
 Make sure to buy the proper swiss ball size for you if you do not want to hurt yourself!

 q: How do I care for my swiss ball?

-You will be sweating when you use this ball, and it's important that you keep it clean and bacteria-free.
+You will be sweating when you use this swiss ball, and it's important that you keep it clean and bacteria-free.
 You can just wipe it down with anti-bacterial soap and water, and then make sure it's completely dry so you don't slip off of it.
 You also must make sure that your exercise ball doesn't get punctured on anything around it.
 Make sure that your floor is clean, and that there are no sharp objects around it if it flies off somewhere.
 Every time before you decide to sit on it, inspect it for any small puncture holes, cuts and abrasions.
 Do not use it outside!
 And remember to keep it away from heat.

-Almost every ball manufacturer will include an air pump with your order.
+Almost every swiss ball manufacturer will include an air pump with your order.
 Believe it or not, there actually is a way to correctly inflate your swiss ball.
 First things first, in case you didn't get an air pump with your order, you can just use any air pump you have, it doesn't matter which kind you use.
 Make sure to not inflate the ball in a cold room.
 If the temps are below 20 degrees Celsius, warm the room up beforehand! when you inflate the ball, do not inflate it more than 80% of its diameter.
 Wait 24 hours before you inflate it to the recommended size - do not go over this number, or your ball may burst, or it may be too hard for you to use.

 q: Should I buy an exercise ball with an anti-burst rating?

-An anti-burst rating of the ball is probably one of the most important things to look out for when buying your ball.
+An anti-burst rating of the swiss ball is probably one of the most important things to look out for when buying your ball.
 Would you rather have your swiss ball slowly deflate underneath you or just explode rapidly?
 A high anti-burst rating is absolutely necessary if you want a safe experience when using these balls.
 This rating tells you how much weight can the ball support before it deflates, and the higher this rate is, the better the ball!

 q: Is there a right way to sit on the swiss ball?

-Yes, actually there is a right way to do this.
+Yes, actually there is a right way to do sit on a swiss ball.
 First, you must sit right on the center of the ball.
 Believe it or not, this can be quite hard, especially if your balance is poor!
 Then, remember to sit straight, but not too straight, and do not lean too forward or backward.
 Keep your neck and head in line with your back.
 Your knees should sit at a 90-degree angle.
 If they cannot, you need to change the size of your swiss ball ASAP!
 Keep them straight, and keep your ankles in line with your knees - do not place your feet far too forward, and do not tuck them underneath the ball!